killianmarty/CAS-Login/README.md

 ## Introduction

 Nowadays, numerous services use CAS (Central Authentication Service) to authenticate their users.
-This module provides a nodejs implementation for creating a logged session on a CAS-authenticated service.
+This module provides a NodeJS implementation for creating a logged session on a CAS-authenticated service.

 ## Disclaimer